 The AFS Convention requires that Parties take appropriate measures to ensure that wastes that originate from the application or removal of anti-fouling systems are collected, handled, treated and disposed of in a safe and environmentally sound manner in order to protect human health and the environment.
 Since these types of wastes in most cases will be generated at ship repair or recycling yards, the environmentally sound storage and treatment of these waste types will also be related to the repair and recycling yard operations.

-C. The London Convention and Protocol:
+C. The 1996 London Protocol and the 1972 Convention:

-The "Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter 1972", the so called "London Convention" that entered into force in 1975, is one of the first global conventions to protect the marine environment from human activities.
-Its objective is to promote the effective control of all sources of marine pollution and to take all practicable steps to prevent pollution of the sea by dumping of wastes and other matter.
+The 1996 Protocol to the "Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter 1972", which entered into force on 24 March 2006, is the most stringent, modern ocean dumping treaty in force,.
+Its objective is for Parties to individually and collectively protect and preserve the marine environment from all sources of pollution and take effective measures to prevent, reduce and where practicable eliminate pollution caused by dumping or incineration at sea of wastes or other matter.

-According to the "London Protocol", which entered into force on 24 March 2006, all dumping of waste at sea is prohibited, except for possibly acceptable wastes, following thorough assessment and licensing.
+According to the "London Protocol", an updated and more stringent treaty, all dumping of waste at sea is prohibited, except for a very short list of possibly acceptable wastes, following thorough assessment and permitting procedures.
 This list includes:

 Dredged material;